 Here’s my half eaten Sweet Chicken Salad Sammie in the Magic Kingdom.
 This sandwich is my family’s favorite.

 With the sandwiches, I always have some chopped fruit or veggies (such as single serving carrots and ranch packs), cheesesticks (if there isn’t cheese in the sandwich), and juice boxes.
 Publix sells pre-chopped fruit in convenient packaging, and I usually grab some watermelon or cantaloupe since they are so refreshing on hot days.
 Also, another tip is that you can grab condiment packets, especially mayonnaise, in the deli section at Publix.

-When you order food in a Disney park, there’s a certain chaos involved.
+When you order food in a Disney park, there’s a certain chaos involved with Disney dining.
 Lines, indecision, keeping track of the kids, noise.
 So in addition to the cost savings, we like keeping at least that chaos to a minimum.
 You deal with enough crowds and funk at the rides.
 Instead of having that at lunch too, we relax.
 Then of course we cave and get some ice cream at some point.
 After all, it is Disney!